theradizt/Goodies/README.md

 # guh

-i just made this repo at 3pm and im tired i'll post things here later
+hello!!!!

+this is where i post stuff here

+theres nothing currently cuz i made this like 2 months ago or i think